SichangHe/igem-2022-dku-backup/src/index.md

 </div>

 <article class="pt-60 sm:pb-20 sm:pt-80">
-Shigella, as one of the most antibiotic resistant pathogens, poses a great threat to food safety especially in developing areas.
+Shigella, as one of the most antibiotic-resistant pathogens, poses a great threat to food safety especially in developing areas.

 **10 million** will be subject to mortalities caused by *Shigella* infection by 2050.

-Distribution of antibiotics is the main treatment as of today.
+The distribution of antibiotics is the main treatment today.

-It is costly and time consuming.
+It is costly and time-consuming.

-Side effects include degradation of GI tract microbiome, and the emergence of more antibiotic resistant strains.
+Side effects include degradation of GI tract microbiome, and the emergence of more antibiotic-resistant strains.
 <div class="grid grid-flow-col">
 <img alt="Figure 1" src="https://static.igem.wiki/teams/4161/wiki/hmpg1-1-main.png" />
 <img alt="Figure 1 legend" src="https://static.igem.wiki/teams/4161/wiki/hmpg1-1-legend.png" />